 Want more delicious recipes?
 Sign up for my email subsription and I’ll send them right to your inbox!

 You guys!
-I don’t mean to sound bossy, but you really have to make Coconut Lime Monkey Bread ASAP!
+I don’t mean to sound bossy, but you really have to make Coconut Monkey Bread ASAP!
 I’ve made many, many varieties of monkey bread and this one, I really think it’s my favorite so far!

 Coconut lime is a winning flavor combination anyway and it’s stellar in this bread!
 It makes me feel like spring might actually be around the corner!